kraemer-raimund/temperature-kata-solution-example/README.md

-># ***You are on the solution branch.***
+># ***This is an example solution.***
-> Make sure to try solving it yourself first and check out the example solution afterwards.
+> Make sure to [try solving the kata yourself first](https://github.com/kraemer-raimund/temperature-kata) and check out the example solution afterwards.
 The provided solution is of course only an example of what your solution could look like.

 # Temperature Kata